The following guide is for platforms operating in Australia.

 Over time, the reliability of this validation step will improve.
 But for now, you should design for the edge case whereby an agreement could be validated successfully, but the creation may fail due to the user's account not being reachable via PayTo.

-If the agreement creation fails, you should inform the debtor user that their bank hasn't enabled PayTo yet on their bank account.
-The debtor user would then need to talk to their bank to enable PayTo for their bank account.
+If the agreement creation fails, you should inform the payer user that their bank hasn't enabled PayTo yet on their bank account.
+The payer user would then need to talk to their bank to enable PayTo for their bank account.

 Step 2 - Request agreement creation